 Assigning access rights to users manually is time-consuming, tedious and prone to human error.
-By creating a set of access rights (a "role") for a common job function and using it many times, organizations increase efficiency and reduce the likelihood of mistakes that result in security and compliance risk.
+By creating a set of access rights (a "role") for a common job function and using it many times, organizations increase efficiency and reduce the likelihood of mistakes leading to an increase in security and compliance risk.